prgaero/prgaero.github.io/project4a.md

 <a name='calibration'></a>
 ### 8.2.
 Camera Calibration
 The Duo3D camera comes calibrated out of the factory and gives only the calibrated images.
-To calibrate the extrinsics between the Duo3D stereo camera and front facing leopard imaging camera use the [Kalibr](https://github.com/ethz-asl/kalibr/wiki/camera-imu-calibration) package from ETH-Z and calibrate using the IMU from the Duo and the front camera since there is no common field of view between the two cameras to calibrate them directly.
+You can also use the [Kalibr](https://github.com/ethz-asl/kalibr/wiki/camera-imu-calibration) package from ETH-Z to re-calibrate the duo cameras if needed.

 <a name='coll'></a>
 ## 9. Collaboration Policy